-Where is the hotel?
+Where is the Travelodge City Airport hotel?

 The hotel is a 10-minute walk from London City Airport and just across the river from the Excel centre which is where World Travel Market was held.
-You can actually walk to the Excel from the Travelodge, we didn’t because I was unsure about the access with a wheelchair, we got an Uber WAV instead which cost £6.
+You can actually walk to the Excel from the Travelodge, we didn’t because I was unsure about the access using a wheelchair, we got an Uber WAV instead which cost £6.

 What is Travelodge London City Airport like?

 Truth is, it’s a Travelodge so it’s much the same as most of them.
 The only difference to the other Travelodge’s I’ve stayed in is that it’s a hive of activity 24 hours a day because of its proximity to London City Airport.

 It was clean, the staff were friendly and all public areas were accessible in a wheelchair.

 Can you eat in the hotel?